Art Studio Major

 Honors

-All art studio majors are required to complete and pass an honors thesis, the senior thesis exhibition.
-The studio faculty vote to determine high honors, honors, pass, or fail, on the criteria of originality, mastery of medium, depth and range of investigation, and coherence of the exhibition.
+Exhibitions are critiqued by the faculty advisor and a second critic and are subsequently reviewed by the faculty of the Art Studio program, who vote to determine high honors, honors, pass, or fail, on the criteria of originality, mastery of medium, depth and range of investigation, and coherence of the exhibition.